‘I have not sold any of my Bitcoin’: Elon Musk By Cointelegraph - Up News Info

 ‘I have not sold any of my Bitcoin’: Elon Musk

-Billionaire entrepreneur Elon Musk has taken to Twitter to assure the crypto community that he has not sold any of his personal BTC stash, despite his company Tesla (NASDAQ:) realizing profits from its recent buys.
+Billionaire entrepreneur Elon Musk has taken to Twitter to assure the crypto community that he has not sold any of his personal BTC stash despite his company Tesla (NASDAQ:) realizing profits from its recent (BTC) buys.

 Continue Reading on Coin Telegraph